jorgel272/hardened-google-cloud-compute-engine-vm/README.md

 # compute-engine-secure-vm
-Create Compute Engine instances with security in mind.
+Deploy Compute Engine instances with security in mind with Terraform.